Citigroup to pay $7 billion to settle U.S. mortgage probe

 Under the agreement, Citi will pay $4.5 billion in cash and provide $2.5 billion in aid to low-income tenants and struggling homeowners.

-The Justice Department penalty resolves claims over both mortgage securities and more complicated securities known as collateralized debt obligations that the bank structured or underwrote between 2003 and 2008.
+The Justice Department penalty resolves claims over both mortgage securities and more complicated securities known as collateralised debt obligations that the bank structured or underwrote between 2003 and 2008.

 The consumer portion of the deal will include financing for the construction of affordable multifamily rental housing and principal reduction and forbearance for residential loans, due by the end of 2018.